ANNIZHENG/Annotation-Interface/README.md

 # Annotation Interface

+## Please note that I closed the AWS account for storing audio files

 Please create a postgresql database beforehand and change the path in server/db_tables.py line 7 to the current database path

 Headphone Check program link: https://github.com/mcdermottLab/HeadphoneCheck